 The FruitSave Project is a local gleaning program that organizes volunteers to harvest backyard fruit that would otherwise go to waste.
 This naturally grown fruit is shared between the homeowner, the pickers, the Valley’s many emergency food providers, and CGC’s programs, such as our cooking classes.

-Please note, the 2016 FruitSave season will commence this June.
-Stay tuned for updates and details.
 If you are interested in become a FruitSave volunteer or if you have a fruit tree that needs picking, please submit your online application today (see green buttons below!).

 95% of the food we eat on Vancouver Island is brought in by ferry, often after travelling thousands of kilometers, and yet we have one of the finest climates for growing food in Canada.
 Backyard fruit trees in the Valley offer tonnes of nutritious food every year, but much of it falls to the ground uneaten.
 Now there is a way to get this fruit to those who need it most, and to learn how easy it can be to feed ourselves with beautiful, wholesome, Cowichan-grown food!

 Homeowners get their fruit trees picked and windfall apples gathered for free and are left with 1/3 of the harvest.
 Not only will their yards be cleaner, but they can also feel satisfied that the fruit from their trees will help many people throughout the community.

 Harvesters can enjoy some sunshine and gentle exercise with a friend while picking and then take home 1/3 of the fruit if they wish.

 The Community benefits from donation of fresh, local food.
 The FruitSave Project supports many organizations, such as:

 CGC would like to create as many opportunities to harvest fruit as possible.
 In order to do so we need people to lead teams of pickers.
 Please let us know if you can help!
 CGC will connect Team Leads with trees in their area, and help to coordinate each pick.